-To promote gender equality in the workplace, Syntronic is publishing a series of interviews with female leaders in our team throughout the month of March.
-Today, Ghaida Magnusson, project manager at our headquarters in Gävle, shares her best leadership strategies and reflections on ways to attract more women to the technology sector.
+Ghaida Magnusson, project manager at our headquarters in Gävle, is an inspiring and dynamic leader.
+In this interview, she shares her best leadership strategies and reflections on ways to attract more women to the technology sector.

 Communicative.
 Responsive.
 Highly organized.
 Those are some of the adjectives that team members who were asked to describe our project manager, Ghaida Magnusson, used.
 She is pleased with the descriptions.
 “In my career, I am passionate about two things.
 The first is technology.
 The second is people.
 As a project manager at Syntronic, I have the opportunity to grow and develop within both areas,” she says.
 “I believe that good communication skills and clarity are prerequisites for good leadership, so I always aim for being exactly that: communicative, responsive, and well-organised” she adds.

 When Ghaida joined Syntronic in 2018, she already had extensive experience from the civil sector, as well as an academic degree in Industrial Engineering and Management.
 She remembers that the project manager role described by Syntronic felt like the perfect career match for her.
 “My first impression was right.
 At Syntronic, I manage challenging projects that are on the frontline of technological progress.
 At the same time, I help my team members develop professionally and learn tremendously from the exchange with them,” she says.

 The leadership role